 You can seek damages even if you were not wearing a protective helmet at the time of the collision.
-If you suffered a traumatic brain injury, a lawyer helping South Carolina riders who are victims of a motorcycle wreck can review your case.
+If you suffered a traumatic brain injury, a lawyer helping South Carolina motorcycle wreck victims can review your case.

 South Carolina Motorcycle Helmet Laws